huntermhopkins/data-analysis-projects/Gunner Evaluation/README.md

 #### Visualizing Model Results

-Again, I took the per-game averages for each gunner and fit these with the model.
+Again, I took the per-game averages for each gunner and put these into the model.
 Below are the top ten gunners in expected return yards between the 2018-2020 NFL seasons.

 ![](https://github.com/huntermhopkins/data-analysis-projects/blob/main/Gunner%20Evaluation/output/expected_yards.png)
 </details>